-Nationals protect Steven Fuentes, Yasel Antuna and Joan Adon from Rule 5 Draft
+Nationals protect Steven Fuentes, Yasel Antuna and Joan Adon from Rule 5 draft

-Antuna, an infielder, and Adon, a right-handed pitcher, joined the 40-man roster on Friday, just a few hours before the deadline to protect players.
+Antuna, an infielder, and Adon, a right-handed pitcher, joined the 40-man roster Friday, just a few hours before the deadline to protect players.
 Fuentes, another right-handed pitcher, was added in late October.
 The moves put the Nationals’ 40-man roster at 33.
 That leaves a lot of wiggle room with many holes to fill in free agency, and the number could shrink depending on upcoming non-tender decisions.

-Players become eligible for the Rule 5 Draft after four or five professional seasons, depending on the age they were when signed.
-If a player is selected on Dec.
-10, their new team can retain them by keeping them on the active roster for the entirety of the next season.
-If they don’t, the player is placed on waivers.
+Players become eligible for the Rule 5 draft after four or five professional seasons, depending on the age they were when signed.
+If a player is selected Dec.
+10, his new team can retain him by keeping him on the active roster for the entirety of the next season.
+If it doesn’t, the player is placed on waivers.
 And if the player clears waivers, he is offered back to his original club.

 Now, the Nationals don’t have to worry about that with Antuna, Adon or Fuentes.
 Antuna, 21, is one of the fastest-rising position players in the system.
 Signed out of the Dominican Republic in 2016, he is a switch-hitter who could potentially move around the infield.
 To this point, Antuna has almost exclusively played shortstop in the minors.
 His 2019 was cut short by an elbow injury.
 But the Nationals like to develop shortstops before shifting them to fill needs, as shown by how they have used Carter Kieboom and Luis García in recent years.

 Adon and Fuentes were both in the Nationals’ 60-player pool this summer.
-So even though neither was promoted, they each got a close look from pitching coordinator Brad Holman, the front office and other minor league coaches.
+So even though neither was promoted, each got a close look from pitching coordinator Brad Holman, the front office and other minor league coaches.
 Adon, a 22-year-old from the Dominican, was solid in 105 innings with the Class A Hagerstown Suns in 2019.
-The Nationals are currently developing him as a starter.
+The Nationals are developing him as a starter.

 Fuentes’s career has been a bit more checkered.
 The 23-year-old, a native of Panama, has been really sharp since starting 2018 with the Suns.
-But his 2019 was cut short by a 50-game suspension for testing positive for Heptaminol, a stimulant on MLB’s banned substance list.
+But his 2019 was cut short by a 50-game suspension for testing positive for Heptaminol, a stimulant on MLB’s list of banned substances.
 Before that, his season was split between starting and relieving.
 He had a 0.53 ERA in eight relief appearances for the Class A Potomac Nationals.
-He then had a 2.69 ERA in 15 appearances for the Class AA Harrisburg Senators, 11 of which were starts.
+He then had a 2.69 ERA in 15 appearances, 11 of which were starts, for the Class AA Harrisburg Senators.

 The Nationals are intrigued by his potential to fill two needs.
-They prefer to stretch out pitchers when they can, but could also see Fuentes in a future bullpen.
+They prefer to stretch out pitchers when they can but could also see Fuentes in a future bullpen.
 Mark Scialabba, the club’s assistant general manager in charge of player development, recently praised Fuentes’s ability to pound the zone with his sinker, slider and change-up.

 “There’s obviously more value if he can start, unless he’s finishing games,” Scialabba told The Washington Post.
 “But if the opportunity arises, he can always go to the pen.
 It’s because of his pitch mix, how he rebounds.
 Some players thrive in the rotation because of the time in between starts, whereas some players are able to bounce back and pitch in back-to-back days.